Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: The Shortest Edit Path Crossover

 where $\pi_r$ is a random permutation of the $d_{\gG_1, \gG_2}^*$ indices: $\pi_r: 1, 2, \ldots, d_{\gG_1, \gG_2}^* \rightarrow \pi(1), \pi(2), \ldots, \pi(d_{\gG_1, \gG_2}^*)$, and $\lceil \cdot \rceil$ denotes the ceiling function.
 In other words, the SEP crossover shuffles the edits randomly in the SEP between parents, then selects half of them randomly, and applies them to one of the parents to obtain the offspring. \end{definition} This operator is motivated by a common observation in the literature \citep[e.g.][]{Ying19,White21a,Mehta22} that the differences in predictive performance between two architectures are positively correlated with their GEDs.
 This observation suggests that the edits in the SEP encode fundamental differences between two architectures that matter to predictive performance.
 An offspring that lies in the middle of this SEP can explore the search regions where the parents have fundamental discrepancies.
 At the same time, the offspring can automatically preserve those common substructures between parents, avoiding unnecessary disruptive behaviors, and thus avoiding the permutation problem.
+A visual demo showing how the SEP crossover resolves the permutation problem is provided in Appendix~\ref{subsec:add_sep_demo}.